LloydLab/Data-Stroage-and-Managment/instructions/storage_by_data_type.md

 #### scRNA-seq

+**Solutions:**

 1. Archive raw FASTQ files to external storage
 2. Keep only processed count matrices on RDS
 3. Use Parquet format for count matrices (50-70% reduction)

 #### bulk RNA-seq

+**Solutions:**

+1. Archive raw FASTQ files to external storage
+2. Keep only processed count matrices on RDS
+3. Use Parquet format for count matrices (50-70% reduction)

 #### Proteomics

+?

 #### Spatial Transcriptomics